bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% steps %}
 {% list %}
-  1. If you're text editor isn't already open, open it and go to the `bookstore` directory.
+  1. If your text editor isn't already open, open it and go to the `bookstore` directory.

   1. Now, open `app/controllers/books_controller.rb`.